Joe Biden's proposal: Assure peace with Moscow by ceding territories.

 Firstly, it actually got rid of the “hypothetical” camouflage sticker and acquired the features of an official course.
 According to Politico, the Biden administration is gradually changing the focus of its support for Ukraine, now focusing on strengthening its purely defensive capabilities and, accordingly, strengthening its position in future negotiations with the Kremlin after the war.
 The resulting peace agreements will provide, in particular, for the transfer of part of the Ukrainian territories to Moscow.

-In other words, the “Biden plan” is now acquiring the status of an official doctrine in the US approach to resolving the Russian-Ukrainian war, the essence of which boils down to softly coercing Ukraine to peace in exchange for its territory.
+In other words, the “Biden plan” is now acquiring the status of an official doctrine in the US approach to resolving the Russian-Ukrainian war, the essence of which boils down to soft coercion of Ukraine to peace in exchange for its territory.
 According to The New York Times, certain government circles and think tanks have already begun developing various models for achieving a truce in the Russian-Ukrainian war; They are working on issues related to the ceasefire, the disengagement of troops, security guarantees to the parties, the creation of international monitoring missions to monitor the implementation of agreements, and the like.
 That is, all that empty “crap” in terms of the effectiveness of ensuring peace, which the international community at one time tirelessly imposed on us within the framework of the Minsk negotiations.

 It is noteworthy that the limitation of Ukraine’s offensive capabilities provided for by the “Biden plan” is delicately and diplomatically called strengthening (!) its positions in negotiations with Moscow.
-Not by capitulation, not by a means of appeasing Putin, not by the dismemberment of Ukraine, as it really is, but by “strengthening” its position in peace negotiations!
+Not by capitulation, not by a means of appeasing Putin, not by the dismemberment of Ukraine, as it really is, but by “strengthening” its position in negotiations for peace!
 What can I say, it sounds extremely humane and pathetic.
 But in fact, all this verbiage, well, almost according to Orwell (“war is peace”) is nothing more than a manifestation of boundless cynicism, which does not smell of humanism.
 It is noteworthy that the very attempt to disguise the real ethical and legal essence of the plan, that is, its inhumane and illegal nature, is the result of the authors’ fear of calling a spade a spade, because this could most likely entail a negative image trail for them.
 And this fear is, by the way, good news in this situation, which will be explained separately later.

 Secondly, by a strange coincidence, the “Biden plan” has every chance in the near future to turn, if not into “Putin’s plan,” then certainly into “the plan of two presidents.”
 In recent months, Biden’s idea of “freezing” the Russian-Ukrainian war has received quite active, although perhaps not yet direct, support from the Kremlin.
 For some reason, Moscow’s desire for peace awoke quite sharply and, according to the same The New York Times, it began intensively sending official and unofficial signals to our Western partners about its interest in a ceasefire.
 Moscow's repeated reminders of this, according to Newsweek magazine, found a response in the souls of those politicians who consider “freezing” the war to be the only possible way to end it, as well as those who are long-time sympathizers of the Kremlin.